School technologies for external relations

-Our faculty supports a variety of technologies for communicating with potential students, researchers, practitioners and the general community.
-These include our most important marketing asset: the faculty website, as well as more targeted software created to support the faculty's other needs.
-Further information for faculty members about these applications is available on the intranet.
+Our school supports a variety of technologies for communicating with potential students, researchers, practitioners and the general community.
+These include our most important marketing asset: the school website, as well as more targeted software created to support the school's other needs.
+Further information for school members about these applications is available on the intranet.

-This 900+ page publication is statistically proven to be our number one source of faculty information to the outside world.
+This 900+ page publication is statistically proven to be our number one source of school information to the outside world.

 More than ever, both locally and internationally, people turn to the web first for the information they need.
 Our site runs on the University content management system, and is managed by our content coordinator and our webmaster.

 As a professional publication of the University of Sydney, accuracy, style and quality assurance are key, so our web content coordinator is responsible for editing and reviewing pages for this digital publication, in collaboration with staff content experts.
 You can submit feedback about any page of the website by using the "Comment on this page" tool at the bottom of the screen.

 A copy of The Web Report, which details the latest activity for and on the school website, can be downloaded here (pdf, 146kB).